 The human body naturally produces cannabinoids, but you can also take them as a supplement like CBD oil.

 The two most common types of cannabinoids found in the human body, however, are anandamide and 2-arachidonoylglycerol, otherwise known as 2-AG.

 2-AG is by far the most common cannabinoid within our bodies and helps to regulate appetite, pain, and our immune systems.

 Anandamide is heavily involved in the “reward” feeling we experience after exercise, popularly known as the “bliss molecule”.

-These are just two of the naturally occurring cannabinoids in our bodies, both of which are supplemented by CBD use – but we expect more to be discovered regularly in the near future.
+These are just two of the naturally occurring cannabinoids in our bodies – but we expect more to be discovered regularly in the near future.

 How Does THC Interact with the Endocannabinoid System?